 I loved this visual from photographer G.E.
 Masana: “I photographed a wedding once where the bride seemed like she was floating on a cloud all day long.
-She really was!
+She was!
 She had the most content look on her face I’d ever seen and exuded sheer happiness.
 I asked her about it and she told me she was taking in every second — and loving every moment.”

-Many weddings now, even if they aren’t destination, can encompass a whole weekend.
+Many weddings now, even if they aren’t a destination, can encompass a whole weekend.
 So what to do with your guests?
-Nashette Wouters, wedding coordinator at Bucuti & Tara in Aruba, says to book a private group tour, either on a bus or adventurous jeep, so that you can all have a memorable experience together.
+Nashette Wouters, the wedding coordinator at Bucuti & Tara in Aruba, says to book a private group tour, either on a bus or adventurous jeep, so that you can all have a memorable experience together.

 Research Now to Relax Later

 While it is fun to be spontaneous, it can also be stressful!
-While your on your honeymoon, you want to really be able to relax.
+While you’re on your honeymoon, you want to be able to relax.
 Judy Dlugacz of Olivia Travel, the world’s largest travel company catering to the lesbian community, notes that there are plenty of travel forums where you can have a dialog and view feedback from people that have visited your destination of interest.
 “Do your homework and you’ll find that you have a lot more comfort and fun!”

 Get Creative with Cuisine

 As you know, I’m a huge Fair Trade fan and advocate.
 It’s so simple — spend your dollar wisely and you can make a difference.
 You’re already buying something, so why not make it eco and fair?
 Michele Loeper of Ten Thousand Villages suggests, “We recommend that couples choose decorative pieces that remind them of their wonderful time together, whether it’s a handcrafted piece from a country they have visited together in the past or aspire to one day travel there.
-Giving your guests the opportunity to purchase fair trade also makes a world of a difference with a ‘pay-it-forward’ mentality, providing you with a lovely and unique present, while supporting a great cause.”
+Allowing your guests to purchase fair trade also makes a world of a difference with a ‘pay-it-forward’ mentality, providing you with a lovely and unique present, while supporting a great cause.”

 Make Your Day a Holiday